Zilliqa/ZIP/zips/zip-16.md

 #### Example

-Assuming a contract at block 981000 has following status and states:
+Assuming a contract at block 981000 has following states:
 ```
 {
 	"balance": "12000",